zuketo/meanstack/README.md

 - Run "npm start" (from the root directory of this application)
 - Visit "localhost:3000" to view the application

-Run MongoDB and load the sample dataset
+Run MongoDB and Load the Sample Dataset
 ---------------------------------------

 - Download MongoDB: https://www.mongodb.org/downloads